 The Queen's passion for dogs even saw her dabble in breeding Dorgis, a Corgi/Dachshund mix.
 The Queen owned over 30 Corgis in her lifetime, all descendants of her beloved Susan.

 It is thought that the Queen left three dogs behind when she passed away.
 Muick and Sandy are two young Corgis, and Candy a senior Dorgi.
 The dogs were taken in by Prince Andrew and his ex-wife Sarah, who both live in the Royal Lodge at the Windsor Estate.

 Does today's royal family have pets?

 The royal family's tradition of owning pets is still very much alive today.
 And as you'll see, dogs continue to be head of the pack.

-A few months later, the Cambridge's announced they'd welcomed a new puppy to the family, a black Cocker Spaniel.
+A few months later, the couple announced they'd welcomed a new puppy to the family, a black Cocker Spaniel.
 The pup was given to the couple by Kate's brother James.
 What makes the new pup extra special is that he's a nephew of the late Lupo.

 The Duke and Duchess of Sussex: Beagles and Labradors

 The Duke and Duchess of Sussex are well-known dog lovers.
 Meghan was a patron of The Mayhew, an animal welfare charity in London.
 She has often talked about how her rescue dogs have helped her through difficult times.
 When Meghan Markle came to the UK, accompanying her was her faithful Beagle, Guy.
 She and her husband Prince Harry then adopted a black Lab called Pula.
 Now back in the United States, the pair have recently adopted a senior Beagle named Mamma Mia.

 Princess Anne: Bull Terriers